jamietanna/workflows/README.md

 on:
   pull_request_target:
+    # The paths property can be omitted entirely if the repo is mainly used for docs.
+Leaving it in can result in builds that
+    # have branch protection checks in place lose the ability to merge because the workflow is not starting.
+If this property
+    # is included, please ensure that branch protection checks are disabled for the repo.
     paths:
       # Preface with your docs dir if you need further specificity (optional)
       - '**.mdx'
       - '**.docnav.json'
       - '**.docapi.json'